Nuruzzamancse/tuki-taki-dot-com/README.md

 ## This is an E-commerce site.
 Made in Node.js, Express, Angular and MongoDB.Here Stripe has been used for payment.

-1.System have product table containing product code, product name, description, no. of available product in stock, price and photo.
+1. System have product table containing product code, product name, description, no. of available product in stock, price and photo.

 2. Visitor can see the product list with product picture and can add/remove products to/from his shopping cart.